dolbeysystems/fusion-cac-web-docs/content/cdi-user-guide/chart-reviews/_index.md

 ![Next Review Date](NextReviewDate.png)

+A CDI user can change the interval that the chart is routed back to a queue.
+Changing the calendar date field from the date displayed to a future date will tell the chart to not route back to the “Follow-up Review” until the current calendar date matches the date selected by the user.

 ## Reconciliation

 After discharge, the coder will assign a Final DRG.
 How the organization has choosen to set up workflow will determine what happens after the coder clicks Submit.
 Commonly, organizations choose for charts to flow into a reconciliation queue for a CDI team member to review (if the last known working DRG and the final DRG do not match).
 When the coder clicks submit, the chart either